ls1intum/thesis-template-typst/chapters/05/main.typ

   Note: Provide a brief overview of the software architecture and references to other chapters (e.g. requirements analysis), references to existing systems, constraints impacting the software architecture..
 ]

+We organize the Artemis - Learning app into three layers: the view, view model, and service layers, similar to the Artemis server's three layers: the web, application, and data layers.
+The server and client talk to each other in a client-server architectural style, which we show in @sd-overview.

+#figure(
+  image("overview.png"),
+  caption: [
+    The \_ shows the three-layer architectural styles of the Artemis server and Artemis - Learning app programs.
+  ]
+) <sd-overview>

 == Design Goals

 #rect(
   width: 100%,
   radius: 10%,